Thursday, December 29, 2011

 Initially called The Fire Ants, they eventually changed their name to The Eat.
-At the beginning, their set consisted of songs by the Ramones, Clash, Devo, and others in that vein, but they quickly started writing original material so they could phase out the covers over time.
+At the beginning, their set consisted of songs by the Ramones, Clash, Devo, and others in that vein, but they quickly started writing original material so they could phase out the covers.
 Drawing influences from groups of the 60s while adapting the punk rock attitude, what came out sounded like sped up "psychedelic power pop."
 Each week Mike and Eddie would bring nearly completed songs to the table and they'd touch them up at rehearsal.
 Chris wrote a handful of songs as well.

 At that time in South Florida, original rock acts were few and far between.
-The Cichlids, who began with a four girl line-up, were one of the first punk-type bands in the area doing a set of original material and obscure covers.
+The Cichlids, who began with a four girl line-up, were one of the first punk-type bands in the area doing a set of original material along with obscure covers.
 So in the summer of 1979, the Eat boys approached the manager of the Cichlids and asked if they could open up a show for them.

 By late 1979, the South Florida punk scene was gaining momentum.
 Bands like The Reactions, The Essentials, Charlie Pickett & The Eggs, and many others had formed.
 The Eat were playing shows every couple weeks and drawing crowds as big as 300 people.
-Whatever money they'd earned they'd put aside to make a record or to buy silly clothes and stage props.
+Whatever money they earned they'd put aside to make a record or to buy silly clothes and stage props.
 Eddie would often be on stage dressed with a priest's collar, Chris would wear a wrestler's uniform, and the whole band even dressed up as Fidel Castro complete with cigars during a Halloween performance.

 Six months later they bought a 4-track recorder and laid down the basic tracks for their next EP in Eddie's rehearsal space, which they coined Jesus, Mary & Joseph Studios.
 Unfortunately they didn't have a lot of knowledge of how to mic the instruments and were hoping for a better sound than what they got.
 So they took the instrumental tracks over to Music Recording Labs where Tony Mancino transferred them to 8-track and used his better microphones to record the vocals.

 1,000 copies of God Punishes The Eat were pressed.
 Walter Cz of the Essentials designed the front cover.
 They liked the idea of Sgt Peppers and The Who's Live At Leeds, which both included a lot of different inserts.
-So not only was every copy of GPTE supposed to come with a foldout lyric insert, but they would also randomly shove in all kinds of other stuff in as well (baseball cards, stickers, out of focus snapshots, "The Eat Rebate", etc).
+So not only was every copy of GPTE supposed to come with a foldout lyric insert, but they would also randomly shove in other stuff as well (baseball cards, stickers, out of focus snapshots, "The Eat Rebate", etc).

 After they'd called it quits, Jeterboy Records asked to put out the unreleased recordings.
 300 copies of Scattered Wahoo Action were released on cassette.
 The songs were later released on a 10" by Dutch label Wicked Witch.

 Mike went on to play with Morbid Opera for a couple years following the break up of The Eat.
-He and also spent time with the Trash Monkeys before getting back together with Chris Cotte in the Drug Czars in the 90s.
-In '95 he played in a Psycho Daisies line-up that included Joey Maya and Johnny Salton of The Reactions.
+He also spent time with the Trash Monkeys before getting back together with Chris Cotte in the Drug Czars in the 90s.
+In 1995 he played in a Psycho Daisies line-up that included Joey Maya and Johnny Salton of The Reactions.